 In fall, steelhead start moving upstream again.
 Fishing can be very good.
 Look for spots where they can hide, like current edges and behind boulders.

 Beads and egg patterns are good choices.
 Steelhead are attracted to them during spawning.
+Fall conditions on the Vedder River are prime for steelhead.

 Winter Steelhead Methods